shakes76/PatternAnalysis-2024/recognition/GFNet_Alzheimer_Classification_47443433/README.md

 The main model selected for this project is DeiT Small, a compact variant of Data-efficient Image Transformer (DeiT), pretrained on ImageNet.
 DeiT is particularly effective in working with ADNI datasets due to its two specialised tokens: the class token and the distillation token.

 The class token plays a crucial role by gathering information from various image patches to make a final prediction.
 Meanwhile, the distillation token allows DeiT to learn from an additional "teacher" model during training.
-This distillation process enhances the model’s data efficiency, meaning it can achieve high accuracy without needing a huge amount of labeled data—a significant advantage given the limited availability of Alzheimer’s MRI scans.
+This distillation process enhances the model’s data efficiency, meaning it can achieve high accuracy without needing a huge amount of labelled data—a significant advantage given the limited availability of Alzheimer’s MRI scans.

 ![DeiT Architecture with Class and Distillation Tokens](images/deit.png)

 >*Image: The DeiT architecture includes a class token for prediction and a distillation token to learn from a teacher model, enhancing accuracy and data efficiency.* [[10](https://www.researchgate.net/figure/DeiT-main-architecture_fig2_371473901)]

 This dual-token structure allows DeiT to capture fine-grained, relevant features within MRI images, aiding in the differentiation between Normal Control (NC) and Alzheimer’s Disease (AD) cases.
 By leveraging these features, DeiT achieves its target accuracy of 80% on the test set.
-The combination of tokens and self-attention mechanisms helps DeiT to effectively capture both detailed and holistic patterns in the data, outperforming more traditional approaches, especially on datasets with limited labeled examples, such as ADNI.
+The combination of tokens and self-attention mechanisms helps DeiT to effectively capture both detailed and holistic patterns in the data, outperforming more traditional approaches, especially on datasets with limited labelled examples, such as ADNI.

 The following sections of this report outline the data preparation, model architecture, training approach, and evaluation metrics applied to reach the target test accuracy of 80% on the ADNI dataset.